desmap/ale-sensible/README.md

 <img src='https://user-images.githubusercontent.com/43666255/50661376-413b4500-0fa3-11e9-9bd4-7248514f576a.png' width=35%/>

-**`:PlugInstall` sensible defaults for ALE and enjoy a welcoming, turn-key linter and autocomplete**
+**`:PlugInstall` sensible defaults for ALE and enjoy a welcoming linter and autocomplete out of the box.**

 ## Gutter-free, clean, slick with ANY colortheme